ConnectionMaster/web.eyeo.com/includes/jobs/openings/c++-developer.md

 Literally everything we do is [open source](https://hg.adblockplus.org).
 Anyone can contribute.
 If you join Eyeo, you can do it for a living.

-As a C++ developer, you will help make Adblock Plus for Internet Explorer as powerful and popular as our other browser extensions.
-Building Internet Explorer extensions is an act of systems programming, making it much more challenging.

-We will have more native projects over time, and you will have the opportunity to work on those, as well as any of our other projects if you enjoy variety.
+We're looking for someone who can help bring Adblock Plus to mobile devices and other resource constrained environments.

+You will help maintain and improve libadblockplus, our cross-platform library that brings ad blocking to native applications, and develop applications based on it.
 You can also work upstream on related open source projects, like Firefox, Chromium or V8.

-Almost all developers work remotely, so can you.
+Most of our developers work remotely, so can you.
 If you'd prefer an office environment, we'll help you relocate to Cologne, or pay for a coworking space.

 **Requirements**

 - Experience developing modern C++ applications
-- Experience with systems programming on Windows or Linux
+- Experience with Android or iOS
-- Good knowledge of how the web works
+- Good knowledge of network protocols, in particular HTTP(S)
 - Very good communication skills in English
 - Ability to work and learn independently
 - High integrity
+- Experience working on Chromium, or other browsers, would be a big plus
-- Experience with V8, JavaScript, Python, Android or iOS would be a plus
+- Experience with Linux systems programming, V8, JavaScript or Python would be a plus

 Not sure if this is for you?
 Consider [contributing](https://adblockplus.org/en/contribute-code) first.